-A DHS policy board will provide guidance and direction to the transition team.
-The policy board is composed of the Deputy Commissioner, the State Medical Director and DHS' Assistant Commissioners, including the Assistant Commissioner for Mental Health.
-The 1989 legislation requires the need for psychiatric services to be based on individual assessments of persons in the RTCs.
-Under the leadership of the State Medical Director, a clinical survey of patients was initiated in June, 1989.
-The results of this clinical survey, to be available in the fall of 1989, will become the cornerstone of a major effort to redesign treatment programs within RTCs for persons with major mental illness.
+Responsibility for implementation will be shared by the DHS Residential Program Management Division, the Mental Health Division, and a transition team.
+A DHS policy board will provide guidance and direction throughout the planning and implementation stages.
+The policy board is composed of the Deputy Commissioner of DHS, the State Medical Director, 5 Assistant Commissioners, (including the Assistant Commissioner for Mental Health), the DHS Deputy Assistant Commissioner and other members that are experienced in health care delivery systems.

+The 1989 legislation requires that need for psychiatric services will be based on individual assessments of persons receiving treatment in the RTCs.
+Under the project leadership of the State Medical Director, a clinical survey of patients was initiated in June, 1989.
+The results of this clinical survey, to be available in the fall of 1989, will provide information essential to planning and redesigning of treatment services within the RTCs and of community based services for those needing treatment in a less restrictive environment.